MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ```

 ### Parameters
- [in] *bEnable*
+*bEnable*<br/>
- TRUE to enable the description area; FALSE to disable the description area.
+[in] TRUE to enable the description area; FALSE to disable the description area.
 The default value is TRUE.

 ### Remarks
  The description area is displayed at the bottom of the property grid control.
 By default, the description area is disabled and not visible.